Varaha Cave Temple

 Numerous monuments of architecture and art in Mahabalipuram show gradual movement from rock-cut architecture to structural buildings.
 Varaha Cave Temple in this sense is one of the most primitive buildings in Mahabalipuram.

-But don’t be deceived by the word "primitive" because Varaha Temple is far from being primitive – it is sophisticated, architecturally rich structure.
+But don’t be deceived by the word "primitive" because Varaha Temple is far from being primitive – it is a sophisticated, architecturally rich structure.
 This small temple is shaped in a low rock outcropping, only a bit higher than the temple itself.

 Temple is entered through mandapa – beautiful verandah with two pillars and two semi-columns.
 All four contain doorkeepers – figures of horned lions at the bases of columns.

 Entrance in the hall of the temple is guarded by two gatekeepers.

 Side walls inside the temple are adorned with four large sculpted panels.
 The centerpiece of the northern sculptural group is Varaha – the avatar of Vishnu, similar to wild boar.
 Varaha holds up his wife Bhūmī – mother earth – he has saved her from Naga, the snake king.
 The southern sculpted panel shows Vishnu Trivikrama – as a dwarf with one foot on earth, another – in the clouded sky.
 The third leg is on tyrant Bali, pushing him to the underworld.
-Next to Vishnu stand Brahma, Shiva, Sun and the moon.
+Next to Vishnu stand Brahma, Shiva, Sun, and the moon.
 Eastern panel shows goddess Lakshmi with two maidens and two elephants.
-The fourth panel shows goddess Durga standing on a lotus under umbrella.
+The fourth panel shows goddess Durga standing on a lotus under the umbrella.

 Varaha Cave Temple is one of the greatest examples of Pallava art.
 It has been created during the reign of Narasimhavarman I Mahamalla (r. c.
 630 – 668) and represents an early stage in Dravidian architecture with many elements of Buddhist design prevalent.